José Manuel Rodríguez (boccia): Boccia

 Rodriguez is a member of the Adupace Jerez club.

 At the Lisbon-hosted World Championships in June 2010, Rodríguez was a member of the Spain national team in the BC3 team event.
 They finished fifth.
 Elche, Spain hosted the Spanish Boccia Club Championship in June 2011, with Rodriguez participating in the event.
 He finished third in the BC3 individual event.

-The Belfast, Northern Ireland hosted Boccia World Championships were held in August 2011, and he participated.
+Belfast in Northern Ireland hosted Boccia World Championships in August 2011, and he participated.
 The event was part of the ranking process to qualify for the London Paralympic Games.
 He made the quarterfinals but was eliminated by the eventual winner.
 In January 2012, he was unable to attend a boccia training camp organized by Spain's Cerebral Palsy Federation of Sports (FEDPC) and the Spanish Sports Federation for Persons with Physical Disabilities (FEDDF) at CRE San Andrés.
 Club ADM and the Sociocultural Disability Association (ASCM) organized the June 2012 Spain national championships.
 Competing with teammate Diego Bejarano, they finished first in the BC3 pairs competition.
 He competed at the 2012 Summer Paralympics, where he lost 0–11 in the round of sixteen.

 In October 2013, Rodríguez was ranked Spain's fourth best competitor in his classification.